milesroberts-123/extract-sequence-lengths/README.md

 # extract-sequence-lengths

-Build a genome file: a tab-delimited text file containing the lengths of sequences stored in a fasta file.
+Extract sequence lengths from a fasta file and save them to a tab-delimited text file in genome file format.

 This script uses Biopython to calculate the lengths of sequences stored in a fasta file and then outputs those lengths to a text file in the format: